SUSSdeveloper/SUSSprg/README.md

 ### Installation Roadmap
 SUSS is currently implemented in Linux kernel 5.19.10 and 6.8.4.
 We recomend using a Debian-based Linux distribution like Ubuntu.
+Since SUSS is a server-side approach, no changes need to be applied at the client side.
 The simple installation process involves the following steps:
 1. Prepare a Linux server.
 We recommend Ubuntu Server 24.04 LTS; you can download the ISO file from [here](https://ubuntu.com/download/server/thank-you?version=24.04&architecture=amd64&lts=true).